Leo8216/Get-Out-Hide-Out-Take-Out/README.md

 ### Is there a correlation between education quality and gun violence?

-From the US school systems data, we obtained education performance score for states school systems, and plotted it versus the number of killed per Million people in the state.
+From the US school systems data, we obtained education performance score for states school systems, and plotted it versus the number of killed per million people in the state.
 There seems to be a correlation between them.
 Notice that when performance ranking > 60%, the # of people killed is less than 200 per million people in the state.
 This might open the debate about government focusing on education (schools) more than in correction (prisons)?

 ![Image of State_Education_vs_State_Gun_Violence](https://github.com/Leo8216/Get-Out-Hide-Out-Take-Out/blob/master/images/State_Education_vs_State_Gun_Violence.png)